drug-designer/GEO-BERT/README.md

 Class_hyperopt_DYRK1A.py

-DYRK1A.csv
+data/clf/DYRK1A_train.csv, data/clf/DYRK1A_test.csv

-python Class_hyperopt_DYRK1A.py
+Use the command "python Class_hyperopt_DYRK1A.py" to fine-tune for GEO-BERT on DYRK1A dataset.

 ## Acknowledgments

 This program is partially built on MG-BERT and FG-BERT.
-We are deeply grateful for their open-source codes.
+We are grateful for their open-source codes.